Have you ever dealt with a full-blown narcissist in your life?

 Narcissists are addicted to wealth, power and status and the resulting recognition and admiration.
 They don’t seek love, human connection or mutual relationships.
 Severe narcissists are incapable of these feelings (poor sods if you think of it!).

-They crave other people’s admiration, adoration and devotion.
+They seek other people’s admiration, adoration and devotion.
 That’s their #1 goal in life.
-Why?

 Because narcissists have no self-worth.
-Despite their overinflated egos, subconsciously, they feel entirely unworthy.
+Despite their overinflated egos, subconsciously, they feel entirely worthless.

 As long as you can provide narcissists with this fix, they will humour you.
 Psychologists call this “Narcissistic supply”.

 But what happens once you decide to leave the one-sided relationship and emotional abuse?
-What happens when you end the relationship, file for divorce or remove yourself from their company?
+How do they react when you end the relationship, file for divorce or remove yourself from their company?

-Narcissistic rage occurs when you dare to withdraw the admiration and approval narcissists require to feel good about themselves.
-You are basically stealing their self-worth.
+Narcissistic rage happens when you cut off narcissistic supply.
+When you dare to withdraw the admiration and approval narcissists require to feel good about themselves.

 The result is anger.
 Depending on the degree of narcissism, this anger can be extremely aggressive and totally over the top.

 They will do everything to protect their reputation, material possessions and way of life.
 They will make your life difficult.